 Failure to comply with the Final Action Date will lead to inaccurate final invoices and reports, which may put your budget in deficit and/or jeopardize UW's relationship with the sponsor.

 Respond to GCA requests to resolve outstanding issues.

 The following issues may prevent your budget from being in balance and ready for closeout:

 If GCA hasn't yet received all payments due from the sponsor, the budget cannot be closed.
 While GCA sends monthly delinquency notices for all past due payments, the department may be asked to follow up with the sponsor, because in many cases they respond better to a more personal contact.
 If the department receives communication from a sponsor refusing to pay an invoice, please let GCA know immediately.

 A budget cannot be closed if it has one or more open encumbrances.
 The encumbrance code table lists contacts for liquidating the different types of encumbrances.

 A budget cannot be closed it if has an unmet cost share pledge.
 Learn more about the cost share process.

 A budget cannot be closed if the award and revenue amounts are out of balance.
 Award-revenue imbalances can arise from a variety of issues, and the GCA closing team will contact the department if there is a need to reverse or correct a transaction to bring the budget into balance.

 GCA closing staff may contact the department about these issues via GrantTracker.
-Please respond to as soon as possible.
+Please respond to these requests as soon as possible.